tomersh/AppleGuice/README.md

 ## Inject In every flavour ##
 Injecting a service is done by declering an ivar in a class.
 You can add it in the interface, implementation, as a property or even inside a private category.
 AppleGuice will find it.
-You can injection comes in three flavours:
+Injection comes in three flavours:
 ```objectivec
 @interface MyClass () {
     MyService* _ioc_MyService; //will create an instance of MyService.